 ZIMMERMAN - ZIMMERMAN H. [Herbert] Accountant, Singapore Harbour Board.
 The "Jeyes" list records "...
 Zimmerman H SHB -X S DANTISON LEFT FOR JAVA? ...?"
 Palembang Men's Camp Sumatra internee.
 Died in captivity 11.6.44 [43] Muntok of beriberi.
 Wife Sonia.
-(SUM); Mr. Zimmermann was on the 'VB' and died in 'Mundok' (Goldberg); according to the website "The Zimmermann Family of Singapore "compiled by William R. McKinnon, Herbert Zimmermann was born in 1901 to Carl Zimmermann and Charlotte Schoer, he married Sonia Damant (who had been born in Manchuria and who later died in Australia) and they had a son Oscar Charles Zimmermann ( who had been born in Shanghai and who, from at least 1958 until his death lived in NSW and Victoria.
+(SUM); Mr. Zimmermann was on the 'VB' and died in 'Mundok' (Goldberg); according to the website "The Zimmermann Family of Singapore "compiled by William R. McKinnon, Herbert Zimmermann was born in 1901 to Carl Zimmermann and Charlotte Schoer, he married Sonia Damant (who had been born in Manchuria and who later died in Australia) and they had a son Oscar Charles Zimmermann (who had been born in Shanghai and who, from at least 1958 until his death lived in NSW and Victoria.
 Oscar died at Milsons Point, Sydney, Australia in 2001).
-Post War Sonia married a Fergus Duncan in Singapore in 1947 and they later emigrated to Australia; the earliest newspaper record of Herbert is when he came First in a 150 yards handicap race at Raffles School and also 2nd in a wheelbarrow race(SFPMA 7.6.15); then in 1919 he was playing football for the Boys Scouts Association, against the Manchester Regiment, at the SCC in a charity fundraising match( SFPMA 26.7.19); the following year he played football for Bousteads & barkers combined team against the SCC (ST. 16.6.20) and then again on 4.12.20 against the HKSBC; finally in 1923 he was playing for the YMCA (ST. 13.10.21); he must have then become married because in 1923 there is a report of Mr and Mrs H. Zimmerman arriving from Java on the 'Melchior Treup'; little is known as the circumstances of Herbert being on the ships but there is an amusing anecdote recalled by one of the Australian nurse (Ada Syer) that whist the survivors were drifting through the sea during the night after the sinking she came into contact with a small group who formally introduced themselves and actually said " ... how do you do ..." and one of the men in the group said " ... my name is Zimmerman and I am just passing through ..." ( AWM oral recording # So 4057 by Captain Ada Syer) the CWGC records that Mr. Herbert Zimmerman, husband of Sonia Zimmerman, died in Sumatra on 11.6.44 (CWGC)
+Post War Sonia married a Fergus Duncan in Singapore in 1947 and they later emigrated to Australia; the earliest newspaper record of Herbert is when he came First in a 150 yards handicap race at Raffles School and also 2nd in a wheelbarrow race(SFPMA 7.6.15); then in 1919 he was playing football for the Boys Scouts Association, against the Manchester Regiment, at the SCC in a charity fundraising match(SFPMA 26.7.19); the following year he played football for Bousteads & barkers combined team against the SCC (ST. 16.6.20) and then again on 4.12.20 against the HKSBC; finally in 1923 he was playing for the YMCA (ST. 13.10.21); he must have then become married because in 1923 there is a report of Mr and Mrs H. Zimmerman arriving from Java on the 'Melchior Treup'; little is known as to the circumstances of Herbert being on the ship but there is an amusing anecdote recalled by one of the Australian nurse (Ada Syer) that whist the survivors were drifting through the sea during the night after the sinking she came into contact with a small group who formally introduced themselves and actually said "... how do you do ..." and one of the men in the group said " ... my name is Zimmerman and I am just passing through ..."
+(AWM oral recording # So 4057 by Captain Ada Syer).
+The CWGC records that Mr. Herbert Zimmerman, husband of Sonia Zimmerman, died in Sumatra on 11.6.44 (CWGC), he died at Muntok on Banka Island and was buried in Plot 1, Row E, Grave No. 27.